resilient-swarms/meta-cmaes/README.md

 8A.
 Assessing train performance

-8A.1 Make sure #define TAKE_COMPLEMENT is commented (see l.19 rhex_metaCMAES.cpp)
-8A.2 build the test:
+8A.1 build the test:

         export BUILD_TRAIN=True
         bash scripts/make.sh

-8A.3 run the test:
+8A.2 run the test:

         bash scripts/train_recovery.sh